 Dyslexia and how it relates to brain function are complicated topics.
 We know there are brain differences between people who have dyslexia and those who don’t.
 Researchers are still trying to understand the brain relationship with dyslexia.

 If you suspect dyslexia, a diagnostic is the first step.
 They are generally administered by educational psychologists, either at your school or privately.
-There are also screening tool like Dystech to provide you with a likelihood of dyslexia.
+There are also screening tools like Dystech to provide you with the likelihood of dyslexia.

 Dyslexia doesn’t go away.
 But with good instruction and practice, individuals with dyslexia can improve at reading and succeed like everyone else.